-Eurobond issuances of market debt ceased from the Paris II Conference until May 2004.
+Eurobond issuances of market debt ceased following the Paris II Conference until May 2004.
 See "Public Finance - The Fiscal Deficit".
-Additionally, the average cost of public debt (in Lebanese Pounds and foreign currency) was declined by 541 basis points from 11.97 percent at the end of November 2002 to 6.56 percent at the end of December 2004.
-Average interest rates on Treasury bills declined by more than 30 percent with the secondary market yield on the 24-month Treasury bill declining from over 14 percent in November 2002 to approximately 9 percent in January 2003 and to 7.74 percent as at December 2004, which is the lowest yield in over two decades.
-Gross foreign exchange reserves (excluding gold) were U.S.\$9.5 billion as at the end of December 2004.
-BDL reduced its rate on 45-day certificates of deposit from 9.50 percent as at the end of November 2002 to 4.50 percent as at the end of May 2003 and to 4.40 percent since November 2003.
-Average lending rates of commercial banks in Lebanese Pounds decreased by approximately 563 basis points from 16.11 percent in November 2002 to 10.48 percent in December 2004.
-Average deposit rates in Lebanese Pounds decreased by approximately 343 basis points from 10.44 percent in November 2002 to 7.01 percent in December 2004.
-The dollarization rate of commercial bank deposits declined from 74.2 percent in May 2002 to 70.0 percent in December 2004.
+In addition, the average cost of public debt (in Lebanese Pounds and foreign currency) declined significantly (from 11.97 percent at the end of November 2002 to 6.56 percent at the end of December 2004).
+Average interest rates on Treasury bills also declined, with the secondary market yield on the 24-month Treasury bill declining from over 14 percent in November 2002 to approximately 9 percent in January 2003 and to 7.74 percent as at December 2004.
 See "External Sector-Foreign Borrowings and Grants".